gustavo-dte/personal_projects/README.md

 **1. "Missing required environment variables" error**
 - Check that you have the correct variables set for your replication type
-- For primary_to_secondary: need SECONDARY_SERVICEBUS_CONN and SECONDARY_TOPIC_NAME
+- For primary_to_secondary: need PRIMARY_SERVICEBUS_CONN and SECONDARY_SERVICEBUS_CONN
-- For secondary_to_primary: need PRIMARY_SERVICEBUS_CONN and PRIMARY_TOPIC_NAME
+- For secondary_to_primary: need PRIMARY_SERVICEBUS_CONN and SECONDARY_SERVICEBUS_CONN

 **2. Authentication errors**
-- Verify your Service Bus connection strings have the correct permissions
+- Verify your Service Bus connection strings have the correct permissions (Send, Listen, Manage)
 - Make sure the connection strings include SharedAccessKey or are using managed identity

-**3. Topic/subscription not found**
+**3. Topic not found errors**
-- Ensure the topics exist in both Service Bus namespaces
+- Ensure corresponding topics exist in both Service Bus namespaces
+- The function discovers topics from the source but requires matching topics in the destination
 - Check that topic names match exactly (case-sensitive)

-**4. Function not triggering**
+**4. Function not processing messages**
-- Verify the Service Bus trigger is configured correctly in function.json
+- Check the timer trigger configuration in function.json (default: every 30 seconds)
-- Check that messages are actually arriving in the source topic
+- Verify messages are actually pending in subscriptions (not just in topics)
-- Review Azure Functions logs for any binding errors
+- Review Azure Functions logs for any discovery or processing errors

+**5. "No new messages" frequently logged**
+- This is normal when subscriptions are empty
+- The function checks all subscriptions every 30 seconds
+- Messages appear only when there are pending messages in subscriptions

 ### Monitoring and Logging

 The application provides detailed logging for troubleshooting:

-- **Info logs**: Normal operation, successful replications
+- **Info logs**: Topic/subscription discovery, successful replications, processing status
-- **Warning logs**: Retry attempts, configuration issues
+- **Warning logs**: Retry attempts, configuration issues, empty subscriptions
-- **Error logs**: Failed operations, authentication problems
+- **Error logs**: Failed operations, authentication problems, missing topics

+Key log messages to monitor:
+- `"Found X topics: [...]"` - Topic discovery successful
+- `"Found X subscriptions for topic 'Y': [...]"` - Subscription discovery
+- `"✅ Replicated message correlation_id from topic/subscription"` - Successful replication
+- `"❌ Failed to replicate message correlation_id"` - Replication failures
+- `"No new messages for topic/subscription"` - Normal when no pending messages

 View logs in:
-- **Local development**: Console output
+- **Local development**: Console output with real-time updates
 - **Azure**: Application Insights or Function App logs
 - **CI/CD**: GitHub Actions workflow logs